 - Comparing ratings at national, regional and local levels can help to highlight a problem in one particular location.
 This provides a starting point for your investigation.
 Why might one location be performing relatively poorly?
 Is there a difference in how customers perceive or experience it?
 How does that location operate differently to more successful locations?

 - Checking the reply rate for individual locations shows whether customers are getting the information and responsiveness they need.
 As outlined above, positive reviews and ratings are key, but simply showing that you care about your customers and their feedback creates the impression of a business that cares – and a sense that its locations genuinely connect to their local community.

 How can you measure location marketing performance?

-Ideally, you work with a tool that aggregates data from key sources such as Google and Facebook and displays it with clear and illuminating graphics.
+Advanced Analytics is a new solution from Uberall.
+It aggregates data from key sources such as Google and Facebook and displays it with clear and illuminating graphics.
 No tsunami of data.
 No blizzard of metrics.
 Just a clear user interface with useful filtering options.
 An effective tool to help you maximise your local marketing measures.
-With solutions like the Uberall platform, you can already access the most important metrics to measure your success – but there is more to come.
-Stay tuned and sign up for the Uberall newsletter: